Pages from the book, "The Philosophy and Science of Health"--Dr.

 diabetes industry.
 For Type II diabetes, the steps in the program are:24

 • Repair the faulty blood sugar control system.
-This is done

-chronically short of minerals; they need to add a good-quality, broad-spectrum
+are chronically short of minerals; they need to add a good-quality, broad-spectrum

 mineral supplement to the diet.